-This is a question that seeks information that usually cannot be gauged by analytics.
-Here you ask for the type of solution your customers search for.
+This question asks for information that usually cannot be gauged by analytics which is the type of solution your customers search for.

 Hint: It’s great to ask this question even before finalizing the sale.
-It may be the case that your potential customers are looking for something different than their chosen product is.
+Your potential customers might be looking for something different than what the product they've picked offers.

-If you have other products that would much better suit their needs, it’s great to navigate them towards them before it’s too late and they get disappointed with a product that was not designed for what they actually need.
+If you have other products that would suit their needs better, it’s great to point them towards them before it’s too late and they get disappointed with a product that was not designed for what they actually need.

 That is a very valid customer satisfaction survey question.
 First and foremost, you should use it while considering any changes to the pricing of your product or service.

-Hint: It’s great to ask your customers these questions after they spend a little while with your product.
-It may be a follow-up after a finalized purchase, e.g. two weeks or one month after the sale.
+Hint: It’s great to ask your customers these questions after they've used your product for some time.
+You might want to follow up with them after a finalized purchase, e.g. two weeks or one month after the sale.

 It’s obvious you want your visitors to find the information they need as easily and as quickly as possible.
 The happier they are with the navigation of your website and the time they take to get the information they need, the higher the chance they will return and bring new customers with them.

-Customers’ need for support is the one thing that you should always take into consideration, whether it be with your website or the product itself.
-It’s not only beneficial for your customers to be able to fill their complaints and get support quickly.
+Customers’ need for support is the one thing that you should always take into consideration, whether it's with your website or the product.
+It’s crucial that your customers are able to fill their complaints and get support quickly.

-There are also great advantages to your company.
-Quick actions to fix bugs and support your customers to enhance retention and make your workflow much smoother.
+Quick actions to fix bugs and support your customers can enhance retention and make your workflow much smoother.

-This is a satisfaction survey question that can give you a clear indication of what you are doing is a reflection of customers’ needs or not.
-If the effort your customers had to put in was greater than they expected, it should be food for thought for you.
+This is a satisfaction survey question that can give you a clear indication of whether what you are doing is a reflection of customers’ needs.
+If the effort your customers had to put in was greater than they expected, it should give you some food for thought.

-It may be beneficial to reconsider the stages where the customers had any difficulties.
+It may be beneficial to reconsider the stages where your customers faced difficulties.
 Maybe some processes need simplification?

-Hint: Send this question, along with question number 10, in a follow-up survey after provided customer support.
-At the latest, it should happen a day or two from that date, to get a fresh insight into the quality of provided support.
+Hint: Send this question, along with question number 10, in a follow-up survey after providing customer support.
+It should happen no later than a day or two afterward to get a fresh insight into the quality of provided support.

-This customer satisfaction survey question is wonderful at the check-out of any interaction with the customer that required providing customer support.
+This customer satisfaction survey question is wonderful at the end of any interaction with a customer that required support.
 This is a clear indicator of making sure you spend enough time supporting them to make them feel well taken care of.

 This customer survey question is great because it encompasses a lot of issues at the same time.
 You can use it to monitor your customers’ overall experience with your website, your products, or any requests they may have.

-Allow them to, first, give a specified rating and later, express their opinion in their own words.
-Any feedback you may receive in this case is very valuable, as it gives you the information on whether there are any hot spots in your workflow that require immediate action.
+Allow them to, first, give a specified rating and, later, to express their opinion in their own words.
+Any feedback you may receive in this case is very valuable, as it gives you information on whether there are any hot spots in your workflow that require immediate action.

 This is a wonderful satisfaction survey question: it’s straightforward and very measurable.
 It gives a very clear image of the quality of your products in comparison with your competition.

-It may and should be followed by questions that will go into greater detail on your customers' opinion, but it is a great starting point for taking any further actions.
+It may and should be followed by questions that will go into greater detail on your customers' opinions, but it is a great starting point for taking any further actions.

 Here, you ask for information on the things that differentiate your product from your competition.
 You want to know what tipped the balance in your favor.